RitheshShenthar/mozwebrtc/README.md

 * init.d/server: init.d scripts for the servers

 These should be put in /etc/init.d for the clients and server respectively. chmod 755 all init.d scripts as root.

+After putting the scripts in the proper place, run:

+sudo update-rc.d [script name] defaults

+...for each script.